surister/cratedb-guide/docs/install/container/docker.rst

 as possible.

-You must then calculate the appropriate heap size (typically half the container's memory limit, see `CRATE_HEAP_SIZE`_ for details) and pass this to CrateDB, which in turn passes it to the JVM.
+You must then calculate the appropriate heap size (typically half the container's memory limit, see :ref:`CRATE_HEAP_SIZE <crate-reference:conf-env-heap-size>` for details), and pass this to CrateDB, which in turn passes it to the JVM.

 It is not necessary to configure swap memory since CrateDB does not use swap.